 In the global economy, 2023 marked a decisive break from the long period of relatively low inflation and ultra-low interest rates experienced since the 2008 financial crisis, as central banks increased rates to try and curb surging inflation.
-The dramatic increase in the cost of living has caused much distress in society and, within pensions, higher short term interest rates caused a sharp rise in government and corporate bond yields.
-Signs that the monetary authorities were starting to have some success in bringing headline inflation under control, has increased market conviction that short term interest rates have peaked, and sparked a sharp recovery in credit and other risk assets towards the end of the year.
-Nevertheless, 2023 was another tough year for investors.
+The dramatic increase in the cost of living has caused much distress in society and, within pensions, higher short-term interest rates caused a sharp rise in government and corporate bond yields at the start of 2023.
+More recently, signs that the major monetary authorities were starting to have some success in bringing headline inflation under control has increased market conviction that short-term interest rates have peaked.
+Although this sparked a sharp recovery in credit and other risk assets towards the end of the year, 2023 was another tough year for investors.

-The Liability Driven Investment (LDI) portfolio of the CEFPS is held outside the CEIFP, and the earlier rise in bond yields depressed the market value of these fixed income securities.
+The liability driven investment (LDI) portfolios of the CWPS are held outside the CEIFP.
+The rise in bond yields depressed the market value of the fixed income securities in these LDI portfolios at the start of the year.
 However, rising bond yields also benefits scheme funding, by reducing the future value of liabilities (or the lifetime cost of paying pensions).
-The reduced future value of liabilities and sustained investment returns over the past decade has resulted in an improvement in the expected funding position of the Scheme.
+The reduced future value of liabilities and sustained investment returns over the past decade, has resulted in the defined benefit section of the scheme being fully funded as at the end of 2023.
 This gives members and employers greater security for the future.
-In line with the current longer-term strategy for the Scheme, the trustees used this increase security to lower holdings in risk assets and increase their holdings of lower risk fixed income assets during the year.
+In line with the current longer-term strategy for the defined benefit section of the scheme, the trustees used this increased security to lower holdings in risk assets and increase their holdings of lower risk fixed income assets during the year.

 Market sentiment continues to be dominated by the outlook for inflation and whether the major central banks will be able to steer interest rates in a way that avoids a global recession.
-The coming year will see some 40% of the global populations going to the polls, the war in Ukraine has entered its third year and there are mounting geopolitical tensions in the middle east and in east Asia.
-Predicting the near-term performance of markets remains as difficult as ever and the Scheme continues to maintain a long-term investment horizon and hold a well-diversified portfolio.
+The coming year will see some 40% of the global populations going to the polls, the war in Ukraine continues and there are mounting geopolitical tensions in the middle east and east Asia.
+Predicting the near-term performance of markets remains as difficult as ever and the schemes continue to maintain a long-term investment horizon and hold a well-diversified portfolio.

 The financial statements included in this annual report are the financial statements required by the Pensions Act 1995.
 They have been prepared and audited in compliance with regulations made under Sections 41(1) and (6) of that Act.
-In accordance with the amendment to the Audited Accounts
+In accordance with the amendment to the Audited Accounts Regulations effective from 1 April 2016, an auditor's statement about contributions is not required for the Scheme as it is a multi-employer scheme with more than 20 participating employers.